Microsoft's Secure Email vs Mailock: A Comparison

 This means that secure emails sent to other Microsoft 365 users, most often, cannot be revoked.

-For confirmation that a secure email has reached its destination, senders using MPME can request a read receipt.
+For confirmation that a secure email has reached its destination, senders using MPME can request a read receipt (or notification).

-This will prompt the recipient to confirm if they are willing to share their read receipt information with the sender upon opening the email.
+This will prompt the recipient to confirm if they are willing to share that they've accessed the message with the sender upon opening the email.

-As the recipient chooses whether to allow a read receipt to be shared, there are no analytics on open and download rates for secure emails.
+As the recipient chooses whether to allow a read notification to be sent, there are no analytics on open and download rates for secure emails.

 This also prevents organisations from gathering proof of delivery for regulatory compliance and in case of litigation.